Back to Insights

 What Is the EU AI Act?

-The European Union Artificial Intelligence Act is the world's first comprehensive legal framework for regulating artificial intelligence.
-It was formally adopted in March 2024, entered into force on August 1, 2024, and is being implemented in phases through 2027.
+The European Union Artificial Intelligence Act represents the world's first comprehensive legal framework governing the development, deployment, and use of artificial intelligence.
+Formally adopted in March 2024 and entering into force on August 1, 2024, the regulation is being phased in through 2027, giving organizations a defined but narrowing window to achieve compliance.

-The EU AI Act takes a risk-based approach — the higher the risk an AI system poses to individuals' health, safety, or fundamental rights, the stricter the requirements.
-It applies to any organization that develops or deploys AI systems in the EU market, regardless of where the organization is based.
+At its core, the Act employs a risk-based approach: the greater the threat an AI system poses to individuals' health, safety, or fundamental rights, the more stringent the regulatory requirements become.
+Critically, the law's reach extends well beyond European borders.
+Any organization that develops or deploys AI systems affecting people within the EU market falls under its jurisdiction, regardless of where that organization is headquartered.

 Why This Matters for Your Business